 - Denial of promotions

-- Communications which ostracizes some employees
+- Communication that ostracizes some employees

 - Failure to discipline those who are discriminatory towards employees

 Under recent changes to New York law, employees alleging that they were subject to unlawful harassment only need to show that they were subject to inferior terms, conditions, or privileges of employment because of the individual’s membership in one or more protected categories.
-In addition, the new legislation explains that discrimination and harassment need not be “severe or pervasive” in order to be legally actionable; all non-disclosure agreements must allow employees to file a complaint of harassment or discrimination; and extends the statute of limitations for employment sexual harassment claims filed from one year to three years.
+In addition, the new legislation explains that discrimination and harassment need not be “severe or pervasive” in order to be legally actionable; all non-disclosure agreements must allow employees to file a complaint of harassment or discrimination; extends the statute of limitations for employment sexual harassment claims filed from one year to three years.

-While this has made filing claims for discrimination much easier to begin for employees, it is always beneficial to have direct evidence of employment discrimination such as statements, emails, or other forms of correspondence which illustrate the discrimination occurred that can help strengthen your case.
+While this has made filing claims for discrimination much easier to begin for employees, it is always beneficial to have direct evidence of employment discrimination such as statements, emails, or other forms of correspondence that illustrate the discrimination occurred that can help strengthen your case.